 - Leaving the Lodge and heading east on M-28, head North on M64 toward White Pine and Silver City.
 On the way, you will pass the North Country Trail, which is the longest National Scenic Trail in the United States stretching from New York to North Dakota, linking seven states and 10 National Forests.

-- White Pine/Konteka: you will see a former mall on the left and a sign for the Konteka, which is a restaurant with good food (and a bowling alley if it is raining).
+- White Pine/Konteka: you will see a former mall on the left and a sign for the Konteka.
 They feed the bears in the courtyard periodically throughout the day which is a nice attraction.

 - Bonanza Falls: between White Pine and Silver City, one mile south of Lake Superior, on the West side of M-64. (no sign viewable when you are heading north – need to look for Michigan recreation signage ).
 Beautiful views, great easy hiking!

-- Silver City: turn right into Silver City and stop along the way to enjoy the shores of Lake Superior.
+- Silver City: turn left into Silver City and stop along the way to enjoy the shores of Lake Superior.
 Walk the beach, do some rock hounding and capture the amazing views!

 - Porcupine Mountains – Summit Peak, Lake of the Clouds and Mirror Lake